xamanza/gnrtv.cells.v.nano_edu/README.md

 3____gnrtv.cells is a toolkit to easily design sonic generative algoryhtms with pd, which will require all folders of the toolkit arranged in the same level.
 Those directories/folders are:

-CODE open gnrtv.cells.nano.pd which is the main template.
+CODE open gnrtv.cells.nano__CORE.template.pd which is the main template.
-Save it in the same folder or create nother one for ex.’projects’ in the same level of the rest of folders, otherwise several function will not work.
+Save it in the same folder or create nother one for ex.’projects’ in the same level of the rest of folders, otherwise several functions will not work.

 EXAMPLES a bunch of tiny examples of generative sonic design.